Das Fest (Karlsruhe): History

-Tihomir Lozanowsky (Wolkenreise and current member of the band Trigon), organized an open-air concert in Karlsruhe during the Summer of 1984.
+Tihomir Lozanovski (Wolkenreise and current member of the band Trigon), organized an open-air concert in Karlsruhe during the Summer of 1984.
 The organizers obtained all the necessary permits from the Environment Agency and the police.
-Following this initial open-air concert, the group of organizers split up and DAS FEST was born.
+Following this initial open-air concert, the group of organizers split up and Das Fest was born.
 The special permits from the previous year provided the groundwork for the festival.
 Originally, the idea was to bring bands from Karlsruhe and the local community together.

-DAS FEST has evolved over the years from a small open-air festival to a music festival, renowned beyond the local region and visited by more than 200.000 people every year.
+Das Fest has evolved over the years from a small open-air festival to a music festival, renowned beyond the local region and visited by more than 200.000 people every year.
 The concept of the festival has constantly been extended at the same time with this evolution.
-In 1998, the café of DAS FEST was conducted for the first time.
+In 1998, the café of Das Fest was conducted for the first time.
 In the preparation week before the festival, food and drinks are offered (mainly in the form of beer garden) as well as an evening music program on a small stage.
 In 2000, the next sustainable expansion of the festival followed with its own DJ-stage, which received a big resonance and became soon established as an integral part of the festival.

-A greater turning-point was reached in 2001: Due to the festival being mainly financed by the sale of beverages, the festival grounds were firstly completely fenced and once at the (still free) entrance, visitors were checked for brought food and drinks.
+A greater turning-point was reached in 2001: Due to the festival being mainly financed by the sale of beverages, the festival grounds were firstly completely fenced, and once at the (still free) entrance, visitors were checked for brought food and drinks.
 Initially, this was heavily criticised.
 The number of visitors showed that the festival's popularity didn't suffer from this.
 Over the course of the fencing process the grounds were expanded westwards, so the tent stage could have its own place.
 The Funpark, which, so far, had taken place in the Europahalle, was integrated as a sports park into the festival grounds, and has been on a constant expansion-mode.
 Alongside activities such as juggling and riding unicycles, serious competitions such as the German Skateboard Championship in the Half-Pipe or the national Volleyclub tournament have taken place since then each year.

 In the last few years, the organization mainly focused on the aspect of security due to the constantly rising number of visitors.
 In cooperation with the police and medical corps the security concept was improved every year.
 These improvements effected for example the division of the festival site (no stalls near the main stage, the improved system of paths) as well as the layout and organization of the entrance area.
 Youth protection teams consisting of policemen, medics and social workers were stationed in front of the entrances to contain excessive use of alcohol among minors before entering the festival site.